CesiumGS/cesium-unity/README.md

 ## Running the Examples

-You should now be able to open the cesium-unity-samples project in the Unity Editor and see Cesium datasets being streamed in.
+The easiest way to get started is to open the [**cesium-unity-samples**](https://github.com/CesiumGS/cesium-unity-samples) project in the Unity Editor and see Cesium datasets being streamed in.
+The project has been set up with levels that allow you to quickly get running with Cesium for Unity.

 ## Adding Cesium for Unity to a new project